cfthorne83/Pinterplay/README.md

 - Users may view, edit, and delete pins associated with a particular board.
 - Users may view all the pins associated with their profiles.
 <img src="public/images/fullstack.gif" width="500" />

-### Board CRUD capabilty
-  My biggest challenge with this feature was fully implementing all aspects of fontend to backend interaction via the use of modals.
-A problem I faced was fetching the proper board to edit and without access to the ownProps match object.
-As a solution, I added an options key to the modal object.
-This key points to the board id to be updated or deleted.
-The board id is passed in at the board show page when the modal is opened as a second argument.

 ##Future Direction

 ###Follows